How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 You may find that you get better results if you practice more than once per week.
 However, you should always be aware of any injuries that you might suffer during the course of your training sessions.

-If you are going to play a tournament, you should concentrate on practicing your form before the event.
+If you are going to play in a tournament, you should concentrate on practicing your form before the event.

 You should also try to warm up properly, and you should ensure that you are fully prepared for the conditions that you will face.